C191068/Ali_Khatami_Lottery6/README.md

 Now we will take all these booleans and turn them into the return variable <br>
 that we are looking for <br>

+If the above returns true it is time to request a random number <br>